Consensys/doc.web3signer/docs/HowTo/Store-Keys-Vaults/Use-Azure.md

 [Register Web3Signer as an application] and [add a signing key in Azure Key Vault].

-Take note of the following to specify when [configuring the signing key configuration file] or [bulk loading Ethereum 2.0 signing keys]:
+Take note of the following to specify when [configuring the signing key configuration file] or [bulk loading consensus layer signing keys]:

 * Vault name, which is part of the URL (for example `https://<vaultname>.vault.azure.net`)
 * Client credentials, which can include: